mmuratarat/mmuratarat.github.io/_pages/faq.md

 * **Axiom 3** If $A_{1}, A_{2}, A_{3}, \ldots$ are disjoint (mutually exclusive) (even countably infinite) events, meaning that they have an empty intersection, the probability of the union of the events is the same as the sum of the probabilities: $P(A_{1} \cup A_{2} \cup A_{3} \cup \ldots) = P(A_{1}) + P(A_{2}) + P(A_{3}) + \dots$.

 #### What is a random variable?
 A random variable is a variable whose values depend on all the possible outcomes of a natural phenomenon.
+In short, a random variable is a quantity produced by a random process.
+Each numerical outcome of a random variable can be assigned a probability.
 There are two types of random variables, discrete and continuous.

 A discrete random variable is one which may take on a finite or countably infinite number of possible values such as 0,1,2,3,4,...
 Discrete random variables are usually (but not necessarily) counts.
 If a random variable can take only a finite number of distinct values, then it must be discrete.
 Examples of discrete random variables include the number of children in a family, the Friday night attendance at a cinema, the number of patients in a doctor's surgery, the number of defective light bulbs in a box of ten.